Barker Inlet and Port River Estuary

 In the Port Adelaide area, the rises are due to both land subsidence and to global influences raising sea levels.
-Tide gauging in the Western Adelaide region has found sea levels to be rising at a rate of 2.06 millimetres per year and 2.08 millimetres per year at the Inner Harbour and Outer Harbour areas respectively
+In 2014 tide gauging in the Western Adelaide region has found sea levels to be rising at a rate of 2.06 millimetres per year and 2.08 millimetres per year at the Inner Harbour and Outer Harbour areas respectively

 Estuarine fringe vegetation will be at most risk in areas where there is no opportunity for it to migrate inland, or when the rate at which it can migrate is less than the rate of sea level change.

-The realities of that risk are apparent at the Mutton Cove Conservation Reserve, after the seawall was breached by a major storm in May 2016.
-The Reserve which was predominantly samphire previously, with a tidal creek fringed by mangroves, is now regularly inundated by the Port River.
-The samphire will progressively die and the area will become a mangrove forest.
-While the area was mangroves originally, the more diverse vegetation of samphires will be lost from this area.
+The realities of that risk are apparent at Mutton Cove, after the seawall was breached by a major storm in May 2016.
+While Mutton Cove was predominantly samphire previously, with a tidal creek fringed by mangroves, it is now regularly inundated by the Port River.
+Most of the samphire has died and the area has become a mangrove forest.
+While the area was mangroves originally, the more diverse vegetation of samphires has been lost from this area.